1970 Oldsmobile 442 *

 Search For Your Favorite VehicleEnter keywords (Ex: 1919 Ford, black) or filter

 Vehicle manufacturers soon learned that reducing engine emissions would invariably result in the loss of horsepower and neither they nor consumers were happy about that.
-Spending more money was one thing but to then lose performance was another and manufacturers tried to compensate by making vehicles smaller and lighter.
+Spending more money for a vehicle with pollution control devices was one thing but to then lose performance was unacceptable so manufacturers tried to compensate by making vehicles smaller and lighter.

 Then in October of 1973 the Organization of Arab Petroleum Exporting Countries (OAPEC), which included the nations of Egypt, Syria and Tunisia, enacted an embargo against the United States and other NATO nations and the Clean Air Act issues became less important.
 The problem was started by our support for Israel to expand into the Golan Heights over the objection of their neighbor Syria.
 Politicians assumed that OAPEC needed our business as much as we needed their oil and would therefore not go through with the embargo, but they did and by December of 1973 we were cut off.
 The embargo caused a big stir among the NATO nations, many of which threatened to drop out unless the U.S. quit supporting Israel.
 The U.S. was negotiating with other countries for oil supplies the following March when OAPEC ended the embargo due to a new Israel and Syria peace accord.